-How Biden's team overrode the brass on Afghanistan

-After two decades, troops have an end date on America's longest war.
-But it took
+How Biden's team overrode the brass on Afghanistan After two decades, troops have an end date on America's longest war.
+But it took a White House ready to pull rank on the military.

 "We cannot continue this cycle of extending or expanding our military presence in Afghanistan, hoping to create ideal conditions for the withdrawal and expecting a different result," Biden said Wednesday in a speech announcing the decision. | Andrew Harnik-Pool/Getty Images